DeltaAnalytics/machine_learning_for_good/module_0_introduction/README.md

 Topic overview
 ----

 In these notebooks we have some basic examples of how to use Python, and in particular the pandas library.
-We have also provided our code to use the Kiva API to pull data.

 If you're using Python for the first time, great!
 There are [installation instructions for the Anaconda environment](python_installation_instructions.md), which includes Python and many popular libraries.